 Hurricane Sandy's Impacts Felt in the Midwest

 Even though Hurricane Sandy's impacts were most significant on the East Coast, locations in the eastern Midwest were still affected by this historic storm.
 As mentioned previously, after making landfall, Hurricane Sandy brought significant precipitation (both rain and snow) to the eastern Midwest (Figure 7).
 In addition to the significant precipitation, high winds also made their way across the Midwest region.
 The most significant damage in the Midwest from the storm was in eastern Ohio, specifically the Cleveland area.
 According to the National Weather Service Cleveland office, peak winds measured 68 miles per hour and winds gusted to 58 miles per hour for six hours straight at Cleveland Hopkins International Airport.
 There was a lot of storm damage along the shoreline of Lake Erie, with many boats sunk or missing from marinas in the area.
 The Coast Guard estimated peak waves on Lake Erie to be around 19 feet in Cleveland.
 As a result of the high waves, portions of Interstate 90 on the east side of the Cleveland had to be closed because the waves were breaking on the road.
 There were about 250,000 houses that lost power and widespread wind damage across northeastern Ohio (Lorain, Cuyahoga, and Lake counties).
-To see what conditions were like in Cleveland during the storm, watch this video from Channel 3 News in Cleveland.

 The impacts of Sandy also extended further to the west as the high winds made their way across the Midwest region.
 The high winds also produced significant wave heights on Lake Michigan.
 In fact, southern Lake Michigan experienced near record wave heights on October 30th, when waves reached 21.7 feet (record is 22.9 feet, set on September 30, 2011).
 To find out more about the impacts of Sandy in Chicago and photos from the lake front, read the event summary from the National Weather Service Chicago office.